 Once the baby has been born, a family doctor can assist the new mom adapt to her role, and provide her with supporting care for herself, baby and wider family.
 If required the general practice will make a referral to a paediatrician or breastfeeding councillor.

-At Sirius Health we provide care on all matters related to women’s health, including cervical screening (PAP smears).
+At Super Health Chatswood Medical Centre we provide care on all matters related to women’s health, including cervical screening (PAP smears).